LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/README.md

 C:\ema_project\bin\Debug\net6.0> dotnet ema_project.dll
 ```

-Please note that when running a framework-dependent application DLL above, you need to copy all necessary files (like the EmaConfig.xml) to the *&lt;project folder&gt;/bin/&lt;Debug/Release&gt;/&lt;dotnet target version&gt;* folder as well.
+Please note that when running a framework-dependent application DLL above, you need to copy all necessary files (like the EmaConfig.xml or .env file) to the *&lt;project folder&gt;/bin/&lt;Debug/Release&gt;/&lt;dotnet target version&gt;* folder as well.

 For more detail about the run options, please check the [dotnet run document](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-run) page.